 This year shoppers began their online gift buying far earlier and with more enthusiasm than ever before.
-CJ Affiliate takes a look at 2020’s holiday purchasing trends.
+CJ Affiliate takes a look at 2020’s Q4 peak purchasing trends.

 Prime Day Kicks Things Off

 When Amazon moved this year’s Prime Day from July to October in order to resolve COVID-19-related inventory and shipping issues, there was concern among industry-watchers that the annual event may not perform as well.
 That was quickly replaced by a realisation that a mid-October Prime Day could be the ideal time for marketers to create their own promotions to generate early peak purchasing that could spread out peak shopping fulfillment and shipping across a longer time period.

 The shift of Amazon’s Prime Day event from July to October kickstarted this year’s peak Q4 shopping season.
 Consumers used the October timing to begin their winter purchases ahead of typical trends and this early start has contributed to higher YOY growth outside of typical peak shopping periods.
 Within the CJ network, revenue was up 46% YOY on the days around Prime Day 2020, driven by an increase in order value and conversions.
 Sales of computers, toys, games, and jewelry products surged on Prime Day, driven by content, incentive and voucher publishers.

 Within the CJ network, revenue was up 46% YOY on the days around Prime Day 2020, driven by an increase in order value and conversions.